MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 When you use Viva Connections for Teams Desktop, your home site in Teams displays news just like it does when viewed in SharePoint.
 To learn about adding Viva Connections, see [Add Viva Connections for Microsoft Teams desktop](viva-connections-overview.md).

-## Create a personalized news stream on Viva Connections mobile
+## Step 8: Create a personalized news stream on in the Teams mobile app

 [Viva Connections](/viva/connections/viva-connections-overview) is a customizable app in Microsoft Teams that gives everyone a personalized destination to discover relevant news, conversations, and the tools they need to succeed.
 In the Viva Connections app, users will see a [personalized Feed](/viva/connections/faqs-viva-connections-feed) with relevant information from across their organization.